w3c/epub-tests/CONTRIBUTING.md

 * `dc:creator` (may be repeated): Creator(s) of the tests.

 * `dc:description`: A short description of the test for the generated test report.
+Note that only the _first_ description item is used by the test reporting mechanism; additional items may be used for further information.

 * `dc:coverage`: Which section of the report the test should be listed in.
 The report has a separate table for each section to make it more readable.
 The current list of sections is listed in a